 Read to a shelter pet

-Your child will build reading skills while providing comfort to shelter pets at HSSA's Paws and Pages Literacy Program.
+Your child will build reading skills while providing comfort to shelter pets at the Humane Society of Southern Arizona's Paws and Pages Literacy Program.

-Children ages 5 to 11 who are interested in improving their reading skills, either to meet or exceed age-appropriate reading levels, are welcome to join us.
+Children ages 6 to 17 who are interested in improving their reading skills, either to meet or exceed age-appropriate reading levels, are welcome to join us.

 Where are the HSSA Classrooms?